 From a Practitioner’s point of view, it was fantastic that Robert had realistic expectations of what could be achieved and the pace at which we could achieve it.
 Whilst we both had the goal of him experiencing optimal wellness as soon as possible, it was within the realms of what his body could create.

-His health went from strength to strength over the year as he applied changes to his nutrition, behaviours, sleep routine, movement, relaxation, breathing practice and progressed through various specific functional protocols for gut healing, inflammation, detoxification, hormonal balancing and nutrient status.
+His health went from strength to strength over a period of one year as he applied changes.
+Changes to his nutrition, behaviours, sleep routine, movement, relaxation, breathing practice and progressed through various specific functional protocols for gut healing, inflammation, detoxification, hormonal balancing and nutrient status.

 - Stomach Pain – Greatly Improved.